Justice Department schedules two executions for December

 Lisa Montgomery, who murdered a pregnant woman, cut open her stomach and kidnapped her unborn baby in 2004, will be put to death at the federal prison complex in Terre Haute, Indiana, on Dec.
 8.

 If executed, Montgomery will be the first woman executed by the federal government since 1953.
+She is the only woman currently on death row.

 Brandon Bernard and his accomplices were convicted of killing two youth ministers on a military reservation in 1999.
 He is set to be executed at the Terre Haute prison complex on Dec.
 10.